 - Find out how your body prefers to be fueled.

-It can take time to track your macronutrients, especially if you’ve not measured or weighed your food before.
-Slowing this food preparation process down to weighing and measuring takes a few weeks to master, and you have to stick with it for a bit to understand how it works.
+Tracking your macronutrients can take time, especially if you’ve never measured or weighed your food before.
+Mastering this food preparation process down to weighing and measuring takes a few weeks, and you have to stick with it for a bit to understand how it works.

 Depending on the variety of foods you eat and how you prepare your food, it may take two to six weeks to understand food weights and measures.

-Once you have reached the stage where you can ‘eye-ball’ the weight of a food and estimate the breakdown of macronutrients, you’re at the stage where you can push the tracking to the side and freestyle your eating again.
+Once you can eyeball the weight of a food item and estimate its macronutrient breakdown, you can stop tracking and freestyle your eating again.

 I suggest periodically returning to your tracking when you’ve changed your diet or exercise routine or feel something else has changed with your body.
-You can view your macronutrient tracking with fresh eyes and adjust your meals as necessary.
+This way, you can view your macronutrient tracking with fresh eyes and adjust your meals as necessary.

 Just like driving a manual car and working your way down the gears to slow down to take a corner, tracking your macronutrients can become a skill you can become familiar with.
 You can notice a difference between different foods when you eat them and better understand how to fuel your body for greater efficiency.